"Once you empty yourself, Devi has no choice but to be with you. And if Devi is with you, I also have no choice." - Sadhguru

 ** The timings for the Initiation/Culmination session and the link to join will be shared via email closer to the session dates.

 Items needed for your Sadhana:

-It is recommended to have all these items ready before the initiation day.
+It is essential to have all these items ready before the initiation day.
 Details on how to use them will be shared with you on that day.

 Bhairavi Sadhana kit: